On this page:

-1.1 AFSA Regulation and Enforcement performs the functions and exercises the regulatory powers of the Inspector-General in Bankruptcy under the Bankruptcy Act 1966 (the Act).
+1.1 AFSA Enforcement and Practitioner Supervision (E&PS) performs the functions and exercises the regulatory powers of the Inspector-General in Bankruptcy under the Bankruptcy Act 1966.
 We maintain high national standards of personal insolvency practice and procedure by:

-- monitoring the standard of bankruptcy trustees (including the Official Trustee) and debt agreement administrators and their administrations through a targeted program of inspections of systems and practices
+- monitoring the standard of bankruptcy trustees (including the Official Trustee) and debt agreement administrators and their administrations through a targeted program of inspections and other compliance monitoring activities

 - investigating complaints made by creditors or debtors against bankruptcy trustees, debt agreement administrators and solicitor controlling trustees

-- working with bankruptcy trustees and debt agreement administrators to improve Bankruptcy Act knowledge and practice.
+- working with bankruptcy trustees and debt agreement administrators to improve knowledge and practice of the Bankruptcy Act.

-1.2 This practice statement seeks to clarify our role in investigating complaints received against registered trustees, debt agreement administrators, solicitors acting as controlling trustees and debtors.
+1.2 This practice statement clarifies our role in investigating complaints received against registered trustees, the Official Trustee, debt agreement administrators, solicitors acting as controlling trustees and debtors.

 1.4.
 The professional bodies representing personal insolvency practitioners also prescribe complaint handling standards for their members.
 These include the Accounting Professional and Ethical Standards Board (APESB), Australian Restructuring Insolvency & Turnaround Association (ARITA), Personal Insolvency Professionals Association (PIPA), Certified Practising Accountants Australia (CPA), Chartered Accountants Australia and New Zealand (CAANZ) and Institute of Public Accountants (IPA).